The Vegan Diet: Debunking Myths about Protein For Vegans

 Vegetarian Versus Vegan

 Firstly, let’s just clarify the difference between following a vegetarian lifestyle and a vegan one.
-Vegetarians will not eat animal products (i.e. meat) but may still indulge in animal byproducts such as milk and eggs.
+Vegetarians will not eat animal products (i.e. meat) but may still include animal byproducts such as milk and eggs in their diets.

 Vegans, on the other hand, eat a purely plant-based diet and abstain from eating anything to do with animals, be it the product or a byproduct thereof.

 Being vegan does not only encompass omitted animal products from the diet but often extends to the avoidance of using any and all products that are derived from animals.
 This can include but is not limited to things such as wool or leather, as well as any products that have known ties to animal testing/destruction of habitats (for example palm oil).

 I Want to be a Supreme Athlete!

 So, back to protein.
 There are a lot of myths surrounding the need for animal protein not only to survive but to build healthy muscles, and while it’s true that animal protein does these things, the truth is that you can get the same amount of complex proteins from plant-based sources.